mrbooshehri/tilers/README.md

 - [ ] Add Social media platform icon

 # To contributors
 I'm really happy that you find this project interesting to contribute.
-Honestly I have no idea how you guys can contribute but for now you can fork the project, make your changes, and submit pull request.
+Honestly I have no idea how you guys can contribute and I don't have any experience in fonts project so I'm widely open to get your comments and feedbacks.
+For now you can create your desire icon according to [templates](./Templatetheihtsdfkkkksdiiiiiikjkkj) then submit a pull request.
+Also you can add your icon request by opening an [issue](https://github.com/mrbooshehri/tilers/issues/new?assignees=&labels=enhancement&template=add-icon-request.md&title=Add+icon+request).